n1k0/docbrown/README.md

 Dispatcher.dispatch("foo");
 ```

-Most of the time, you'll never have to call anything from the Dispatcher; Actions will.
+Most of the time, you'll never have to directly consume from the Dispatcher; Actions and Stores will.

 Actions
 -------